 When contacting an editor, it helps if you’ve already thought of a story idea to pitch to them, rather than simply submitting images of a project.
 A beautiful space is wonderful, but we’re also interested in telling the story behind the home/designer/owner and if you can help paint that picture in our mind, the more likely you’ll stick out among other submissions.
 Think of ways your story can offer something new and stand out from the rest.
 And don’t forget to attach scouting shots of your project!
-The good news is that there’s no need to get professional photography at this point as most magazines will want to reshoot the space anyway- iPhone images will suffice for scouting shots.
+The good news is that there’s no need to get professional photography at this point (though it definitely doesn’t hurt) as most magazines will want to reshoot the space anyway- iPhone images will suffice for scouting shots.

 Think about building a long term relationship with the editors:

 Be sincere in your outreach to editors.
 Try first to build a genuine relationship with an editor as someone who supports their publication, rather than mass mailing your pitches to them.
 This approach is more likely to naturally develop into a relationship overtime, and when a specific need for a story comes up, you’ll be someone who is top of mind.
 Keep in mind that being published doesn’t always happen over night, either.
 Often, it’s a process that takes a lot of time and requires patience.

 Be easy to work with:

 Looping back to our previous tip on building long term relationships, the easier you are to work with, the more likely magazine editors will consider you a lifelong resource to their publication.
 Avoid being put into the “high maintenance” category for best results.
 You might not always agree with an image that runs or the wording of a write-up, but trusting and respecting a magazine’s decisions is important in maintaining a good working relationship with editors.

 Have an online presence to increase your chances of getting “found”: